Is A Smoke Alarm Compliance Certificate QLD Required When Selling My Property in 2025? Learn the Surprising Facts!

-When this is done, the seller must disclose in writing to the buyer that compliant smoke alarms have been installed.
-This is achieved by completing two legal documents.
+Once this is done, you must then disclose in writing to the buyer that the property complies with the smoke alarm legislation.
+This disclosure is completed through two documents:

 The ‘Form 24’ (QLD Transfer of Title Form) – Section 5 (g)